2023 Summer Undergraduate Research Fellowship at Mayo Clinic

-For Summer of 2021, two students will be funded by Whitman College to work in a laboratory at Mayo Clinic for 10 weeks as a member of the Mayo Summer Undergraduate Research Fellowship (SURF) program.
+For Summer of 2023, two students will be funded by Whitman College to work in a laboratory at Mayo Clinic for 10 weeks as a member of the Mayo Summer Undergraduate Research Fellowship (SURF) program.
 As part of the SURF program, students will benefit from unique laboratory experiences, mentorship, weekly seminars, and a close community of fellow SURF students.
 The stipend for the program is $6,000.
 From this stipend, students are responsible for their own travel, housing and meals.
-The research program will run from Tuesday, June 1 through Friday, August 6, 2021.
+The research program will run from May 30 through August 4, 2023.
 Students must be able to commit to the entire program.
-In the event that the program is cancelled due to continuing COVID pandemic limitations, an alternative virtual experience will be offered.
-For more information about the Mayo SURF and to see work from past students, please visit: https://college.mayo.edu/academics/biomedical-research-training/summer-undergraduate-research-fellowship-surf/
+For more information about the Mayo SURF and to see work from past students, please visit:

 Submit via email to Prof. Brit Moss (email@example.com)

-- Will have completed two or three years at a U.S. college or university at the time the SURF program begins
+- Will have completed two or three years (i.e. rising Junior or Senior) at a U.S. college or university at the time SURF program begins

-- Non-U.S. citizen applicants: international students who are attending a U.S. college or university are eligible to apply.
+- Non-U.S. citizen applicants eligible: international students who are attending a U.S. college or university are eligible to apply.

 A complete application includes the following:

-- A 1-page statement on your career goals and the steps you have already taken to help achieve those goals.
+- Personal statement: a one to two page description of your career goals, and the steps you have already taken to achieve those goals.